anarchy-ai/LLM-VM/README.md

 #### System Requirements

 Different models have different system requirements.
-Limiting factors on most systems will likely be RAM, but many functions will work at even 16 GB of ram.
+Limiting factors on most systems will likely be RAM, but many functions will work at even 16 GB of RAM.

-That said, always lookup information about the models you're using, they all have different sizes and requirements in memory and compute resources.
+That said, always lookup the information about the models you're using, they all have different sizes and requirements in memory and compute resources.

 ### 👨‍💻 Installation